 External RAM cannot be used as a place to store DMA transaction descriptors or as a buffer for a DMA transfer to read from or write into.
-Therefore when External RAM is enabled, any buffers that will be used in combination with DMA must be allocated using
+Therefore when External RAM is enabled, any buffer that will be used in combination with DMA must be allocated using

 heap_caps_malloc(size, MALLOC_CAP_DMA | MALLOC_CAP_INTERNAL)and can be freed using a standard

 External RAM uses the same cache region as the external flash.
 This means that frequently accessed variables in external RAM can be read and modified almost as quickly as in internal ram.
 However, when accessing large chunks of data (>32 KB), the cache can be insufficient, and speeds will fall back to the access speed of the external RAM.
 Moreover, accessing large chunks of data can “push out” cached flash, possibly making the execution of code slower afterwards.

-In general, external RAM cannot be used as task stack memory.
+In general, external RAM will not be used as task stack memory.

 xTaskCreate()and similar functions will always allocate internal memory for stack and task TCBs.